 Small curving streets, peculiar alleys, and historic townhouses—it's easy to see why the tree-lined streets of the West Village (which are primarily residential) are in such high demand.
 A stroll here reveals charming cafés, carefully disheveled celebrities out and about, and well-dressed children playing in the parks.
 Visitors come here to feel like a local, to daydream about a life in New York.
 Unlike 5th Avenue or

 SoHo, the pace is slower, allowing shoppers to enjoy the peaceful streets and small-scale stores.
 This is the place to come for unusual finds as well as global-brand goods.
 The West Village section of Bleecker Street is a particularly good place to indulge all sorts of shopping appetites; high-fashion foragers prowl the stretch between West 10th Street and 8th Avenue.
 Hudson Street and Greenwich Avenue are also prime boutique-browsing territories.

-Christopher Street has long been the symbolic heart of New York's gay and lesbian community, though places like Chelsea, Hell's Kitchen, and parts of Brooklyn attract more gay and lesbians these days.
-On Christopher, among cafés, lifestyle boutiques, and clothing shops, is one of the city's most acclaimed off-Broadway theaters, the Lucille Lortel, where major playwrights like David Mamet, Eugene Ionesco, and Edward Albee have their own markers in the sidewalk.
+Christopher Street has long been the symbolic heart of New York's gay and lesbian community, though places like Chelsea, Hell's Kitchen, and parts of Brooklyn attract more gay and lesbian residents these days.
+On Christopher Street, among cafés, lifestyle boutiques, and clothing shops, is one of the city's most acclaimed Off-Broadway theaters, the Lucille Lortel, where major playwrights like David Mamet, Eugene Ionesco, and Edward Albee have their own markers in the sidewalk.
 Nearby, at 51–53 Christopher Street, is the site of the Stonewall Inn and the historic Stonewall riots, one of the signal events in the gay rights movement.
 Across the street is a green triangle named Christopher Park, where there are commemorative statues of two gay and lesbian couples.